Chart Color Schemes

 Health performance in Happy Valley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Happy Valley faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 51% of its total population (~7,308 people) has private health cover, compared to 48.6% across Greater Adelaide.
+Happy Valley faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 51% of the total population (~7,308 people), compared to 48.6% across Greater Adelaide.

-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.3 and 8.9% of residents respectively.
-Meanwhile, 64.0% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
-As of a recent report (dated 15th March 20XX), 24.0% of residents are aged 65 and over (3,463 people), which is higher than the 21.0% in Greater Adelaide.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.3 and 8.9% of residents respectively, while 64.0% declare themselves as completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
+As of 2016 data, 24.0% of residents are aged 65 and over (3,463 people), which is higher than the 21.0% in Greater Adelaide.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health